This document will guide you through the steps involved in automating the patch deployment using Endpoint Central MSP

 Follow the steps to create and configure an Automate Patch Deployment task:

-If you are using Desktop Central build version 10.0.192 and above.
+If you are using Endpoint Central MSP build version 10.0.192 and above.

 To automate patch deployment for a set of computers, follow the steps below:

-Configure Patch Database Settings to specify the time interval for the Desktop Central server to synchronize with the database and collect details of the latest patches available.
+Configure Patch Database Settings to specify the time interval for the Endpoint Central MSP server to synchronize with the database and collect details of the latest patches available.

-After synchronization with the Patch Database, Desktop Central server will collect details of the latest patches released.
-In the next refresh policy, Desktop Central MSP agents will automatically scan the computers to check if the newly available patches are missing.
+After synchronization with the Patch Database, Endpoint Central MSP server will collect details of the latest patches released.
+In the next refresh policy, Endpoint Central MSP agents will automatically scan the computers to check if the newly available patches are missing.
 With Automate Patch Deployment, these patches will automatically be deployed without any delay.
 Automate Patch Deployment task ensures all the computers in the network are fully patched.

 Steps to create an APD task